-Losing someone because of your addiction is equally as heartbreaking.
-Deep in your subconscious, you know you need this person in your life yet you cannot summon the same loving feelings you think you should have.
+Losing someone because of your addiction is equally heartbreaking.
+Deep in your subconscious, you know you need this person in your life, yet you cannot summon the same loving feelings you think you should have.
 Addiction steals your ability to feel love.

-It can be difficult to know what to do when addiction becomes more important than the relationship.
-You may worry that you will feel guilty, or like you are giving up on a special person or missing out on someone special, if you walk away.
-On the other hand, you worry that someone else’s addiction will ruin your life, or that your addiction will ruin theirs.
+It can be challenging to know what to do when addiction becomes more important than the relationship.
+You may worry that you will feel guilty or like you are giving up on a particular person or missing out on someone special if you walk away.
+On the other hand, you worry that someone else’s addiction will ruin your life or that your addiction will ruin theirs.

 There are several signs that drug addiction is ruining your relationship.
-Arguments about drugs or things associated with drugs, such as money problems, staying out late, shirking home duties, and other irresponsible behavior.
+Arguments about drugs or money problems, staying out late, shirking home duties, and other irresponsible behavior.
 Problems often arise when the sober partner has to “cover” for the individual who is too under the influence to go to work, school, or attend family functions.
 This puts the sober party in the position of lying to cover up the addiction.

 Call for Detox Options 1-800-423-2482

 Domestic violence or episodes of “angry touching” by either party when one has been doing drugs is a clear warning signal that addiction has demolished a relationship.
-It is at this point that the sober individual must consider removing himself and any other innocent parties from the relationship entirely.
+At this point, the sober individual must consider removing himself and any other innocent parties from the relationship entirely.

 When the drug addiction finally becomes more important than the relationship, the addicted individual becomes isolated from the people who love him.
 Sometimes it is to hide the drug problem.
 Other times, social isolation is to prevent someone from trying to help.
 Addiction steals love and replaces it with loneliness.